ruslanmv/ruslanmv.github.io/_posts/2022-01-24-How-to-connect-Google-Colab-to-your-computer.md

 Hello everyone, today I will explain how to connect your **Google Colab** to your local computer.

-When you are working on Google Colab sometimes you have  limitations such as memory time, resources, etc. And if you don't want to pay for the resources upgrade then I will explain  how to use your pc as a host in Google Colab.
+When you are working on Google Colab sometimes you have  limitations such as memory, time, resources, etc. And if you don't want to pay for the resources upgrade then I will explain  how to use your pc as a host in Google Colab.

 ## Introduction